-Cold fruit soups are the perfect way to celebrate the sweetness of summer, and this Spicy Chilled Cantaloupe Soup with Ginger is a perfect meal on a hot day.
+Cold fruit soups are the perfect way to celebrate the sweetness of summer, and this Spicy Chilled Cantaloupe Soup with Ginger is an ideal dish on hot days.

-When I lived near Seattle, I would always go to this restaurant located in Kingston, WA, a ferry ride away when my sister was in town.
+When I lived near Seattle, I always went to this restaurant in Kingston, WA, a ferry ride away when my sister was in town.

 It was one of those quirky restaurants that we all love.
 Everything was homemade, and the menu changed seasonally.

-Sadly, the restaurant closed many years ago – but we bought their cookbook, and featured this recipe.
-The original recipe had peaches instead of cantaloupe and also had an additional 1/4 cup of sweet white wine.
+Sadly, the restaurant closed many years ago – but we bought their cookbook and featured this recipe.
+The original recipe had peaches instead of cantaloupe and an additional 1/4 cup of sweet white wine.

 My sister decided to switch things up, and this recipe is the result.
 I love the mix of sweet and spicy – so this recipe fits the bill.

 There was one time my sister’s husband was in Seattle for business.
 Before he left, he had to pick up various pies and pastries from this restaurant and bring them home to my sister.
 When my brother-in-law is looking for a story to support what a saint he is, this is the one he brings up.

 Hunting for fun new restaurants has become a lifelong hobby.
 When you discover restaurants where their passion for food is in every bite, you know you have a winner.